billie66/billie66.github.com/_posts/2010-9-14-coding-for-fun.md

 upstairs, were all friendly, and we said hi to each other.

 There were three foreigners who were the core members of BLUG.
-I knew the handsome one was Xuedi, the tall and strong one was ollo.
+I knew the handsome one was Xuedi, the tall and strong one was Ollo.
 Peter always mentioned them to me.
 I saw them finally.

 There were many blank positions in the meeting room, so we found two chairs to